 Assistant Fire Chief

-The Mariemont Fire and EMS staff has full-time/career, part-time and volunteer firefighters and paramedics.
+The Mariemont Fire and EMS staff is comprised of part-time and volunteer firefighters, emergency medical technicians (EMTs), and paramedics.
 All personnel are cross-trained in multiple areas.
-EMT’s and paramedics are all trained as firefighters.
-All personal are trained as fire safety inspectors, hazardous materials technicians, and basic rescue and water rescue technicians.
-Some staff members are also trained as Public Safety Instructors, Certified Child Safety Seat Inspectors, CPR Instructors (certified through the American Heart Association) and Certified Fire Investigators (certified through the State of Ohio).
-All personnel must complete a mandatory four to six hours of continuing education each year.
+EMTs and paramedics are all trained as firefighters.
+Many of our members are safety inspectors, hazardous materials technicians, and basic rescue and water rescue technicians.
+Some members of our fire department are also trained as Public Safety Instructors, *Certified Child Safety Seat Inspectors, CPR Instructors (certified through the American Heart Association) and Certified Fire Investigators (certified through the State of Ohio).
+All personnel must complete mandatory continuing education required by the State of Ohio for all certifications they hold.
 Additionally, our staff is thoroughly trained in Disaster Management, Community Fire Defense Planning and Medical Disaster Service.

 How We Work